-The Company pays the payroll of one employee on behalf of a related company, Apollo Tyres Global R&D B.V.
-The Company has also been billed for research and development charges from the same related company.
-This has resulted in an intercompany payable at March 31, 2018 in the amount of \$839,404.
+The Company incurred payroll costs of one employee on behalf of a related company, Apollo Tyres Global R&D B.V.
+The Company has also been billed for research and development charges from the same related entity.
+This has resulted in an intercompany payable at March 31, 2019 in the amount of \$1,208,585.
 See Note 10 for the details of the related party transactions.